GeoStudios/Centurion/README.md

 ### Requirements

-This will be running on Java 20 but in the future there will be a gradle for this use.
+This will be running on Java 20.
+Gradle has been recently added!

 ### License